drupaldiversity/diversity-of-the-web/README.md

 * Data Integrity issues (i.e. multiple responses from same person)

 ## How to Contribute
+* Star the github repo to show your support!
+# Tweet/reweet to help promote!
 * Fork and PR!
 * Contact @drnikki or @nstielau
+* Simply have converstations about diversity, why it's important, and how we can improve it!

 ## Oops! / Ouch!
 Policy
 Talking about diversity can be hard, but we believe talking is first step for